 Ubiquiti Unifi controller server runs even on a Raspberry Pi Zero.
 However, Raspberry Pi Zero or Raspberry Pi 1 requires additional configuration, since the CPU is only ARMv6.
-ARMv7 CPU on the Raspberry Pi 2 & 3 work out of the box.
+ARMv7 and newer CPU from Raspberry Pi 2 and newer work out of the box.

 This example assumes the Unifi server is at